Pulau Selakan is one of the most populated islands in Tun Sakaran Marine Park.

-There is a small, friendly community of Bajau Laut (Sea Gypsies) living in Pulau Selakan.
+There is a small, friendly community of Bajau Laut (Sea Gypsies) living in and around Pulau Selakan.

 There are no hotels or resorts on Selakan Island or any of the other islands within Tun Sakaran Marine Park.

-Pulau Selakan was given this name by Panglima Selakan who used to visit the island to plant coconuts.
-He is the ancestor of Panglima Rubbani Bin Imam Isnin, a native chief of the village.
+Pulau Selakan’s name takes after Panglima Selakan, the ancestor of Panglima Rubbani Bin Imam Isnin, a former native chief of the village.

 The island is located on the southeast corner of the Sebangkat-Selakan reef complex.
 It covers an area of 32 hectares.

-Pulau Selakan consist of coral limestone, raised a few metres above sea level.
+The island consists mainly of coral limestone, raised a few meters above sea level.
 The limestone bed has been eroded and undercut to form a rocky shoreline around much of the island.